mochi-hpc/mochi-doc/docs/source/index.rst

 of Mochi services in Python.

 .. note::
-   The tutorials for each of these libraries are independent of one another.
+   The tutorials for each of these libraries are mostly independent of one another.
-   Feel free to start with the most relevant for you.
+   Feel free to start with the most relevant for you and jump from a library to another as you need.

 .. important::
    In all the tutorials, we use the term "server" to denote a process to which